 Tickets may be available through box offices at face value, especially for college games, but for NFL games, the secondary market is usually the way to go.
 The NFL Ticket Exchange, StubHub, and other vendors have plenty of supply for almost any game.

-Other teams with high average ticket prices on the secondary market include the Denver Broncos at $370 per ticket, the New England Patriots at $292, and the Dallas Cowboys at $284.
+Other teams with high average ticket prices on the secondary market include the the New England Patriots at $461, the Denver Broncos at $454, and the Chicago Bears at $377.

 These prices are likely to rise as the season progresses, so get your tickets early.

 For you college fans, the TiqIQ Top 25 keeps track of pricing for the 25 highest-priced college football teams.
 Far atop the list is the Fighting Irish of Notre Dame, with an average ticket price of $332 as of this writing.
-The best current deal available is for two seats at $100 each to watch the Irish crush the Minutemen of the University of Massachusetts, while the cheapest price to see the special meeting between Notre Dame and Boston College in Fenway Park is $668 per ticket.
-It is possible to drop almost $2,000 per ticket for several Irish games.
+The best current deal available is for $33 to watch the Irish crush the University of Nevada's Wolf Pack, while the cheapest price to see the special meeting between Notre Dame and Michigan State University is $194 per ticket.

 Only two other schools have average ticket prices above $200.
 They are in the SEC, but it is probably not the schools you are thinking of.
 Georgia comes in second at $235 and Texas A&M is third with $201.
 Alabama is 11th at $164.
 The SEC claims nine of the top 25 expensive ticket spots, followed by the Big 12 with six, the Big Ten with four, the PAC-12 with three and the ACC with two.